matboivin/libft/README.md

 - Additional functions: more functions required by 42
 - Personal functions

-The 'ft' in front of function's names stands for 'fourty two".
+The 'ft' in front of function's names stands for 'fourty two'.

 My functions currently lack documentation.
 The libft project aims to be expanded and improved throughout the years.